<img height="1" width="1" src="https://www.facebook.com/tr?id=1214483435298340&amp;ev=PageView &amp;noscript=1">

 2. Don't Just Ask for Native Format: Be More Specific

-We are big believers in native format document productions at CaseFleet, but it's important to remember that native format is a term used to describe the form of production for a computer file.
+We are big believers in native format document productions at Casefleet, but it's important to remember that native format is a term used to describe the form of production for a computer file.
 Social media posts are not computer files, and therefore they cannot be produced natively.

 Instead, social media posts - indeed anything you see on a social media site like Twitter, Facebook, or Instagram - is an aggregation of database records and media, such as images, videos, and audio files.